 - The effects of ibrutinib on the developing human fetus are unknown; for this reason and because tyrosine kinase inhibitors as well as other therapeutic agents used in this trial may be teratogenic, women of reproductive potential and men must agree to use adequate contraception (hormonal or barrier method of birth control; abstinence) prior to study entry

-- Male and female patients must agree to use highly effective methods of birth control; a “highly effective method of birth control” is defined as a method that has a low failure rate (i.e., less than 1% per year) when used consistently and correctly and includes implants, injectables, birth control pills with two hormones, some intrauterine devices (IUDs); male subject cannot use highly effective methods and are required to use barrier; the specific guidelines are as follows: * Women: If you can have children, you must use a highly effective method of birth control and a barrier method, or sexual abstinence (which is defined as refraining from all aspects of sexual activity), while taking study treatment, as well as for 90 days * Men: You must use a barrier method while on treatment with ibrutinib and for 3 months after the last dose of treatment to prevent pregnancy of your partner; you should not donate sperm while you are taking the study drug and for 3 months after you stop taking the study drug
+- Male and female patients must agree to use highly effective methods of birth control; a “highly effective method of birth control” is defined as a method that has a low failure rate (i.e., less than 1% per year) when used consistently and correctly and includes implants, injectables, birth control pills with two hormones, some intrauterine devices (IUDs); male subject cannot use highly effective methods and are required to use barrier; the specific guidelines are as follows: * Women: If you can have children, you must use a highly effective method of birth control and a barrier method, or sexual abstinence (which is defined as refraining from all aspects of sexual activity), while taking study treatment, as well as for 12 months after the last dose of rituximab * Men: You must use a barrier method while on treatment with ibrutinib and for 3 months after the last dose of treatment to prevent pregnancy of your partner; you should not donate sperm while you are taking the study drug and for 12 months after you stop taking the last dose of rituximab

 - Patient or appointed surrogate decision-maker or legally authorized representative must have ability to understand the purpose and risks of the study and willingness to provide a signed and dated informed consent form (ICF) and authorization to use protected health information (in accordance with national and local subject privacy regulations)